-The program is open to high school graduates, university students and graduates, ideally 18 – 24 years.
+This gap semester program is perfect for high school graduates, college students and graduates, and gap year students, ideally 18 to 22 years old.
 Optional transferable academic credit is available to all participants.

 Our days will be spent hiking the local tracks for panoramic views, exploring the town and its exotic fruits and veggies, and getting to know our fellow participants.
 We’ve got a week of sun, sea and sand to get us started!

 This next week will be a whirlwind of experiences, all explored from our home base at the permaculture farm.
-We will hike to the sacred Waipio Valley; camp out in the serene Pololu Valley; meet the local coconut master who will teach us how to smash open coconuts and use up every single element from the skin to the shell; experience the tasty truth of farm-to-table meals; and even participate in a beekeeping workshop!
+We will hike to the sacred Waipio Valley; meet the local coconut master who will teach us how to smash open coconuts and use up every single element from the skin to the shell; experience the tasty truth of farm-to-table meals; and even participate in a beekeeping workshop!

 It’s time to get our first round of surf camp underway!
 We’ll spend 2 days learning the basics, so that we can feel comfortable in the water.
 Can you consider yourself to truly understand the culture of Hawaii if you don’t get on a board and walk the walk?
 Or more aptly, surf the surf?
 We’ll learn to laugh at ourselves as we no-doubt tumble into the turquoise waters and we’ll learn to trust ourselves as we slowly develop the skills and strengths needed to master this graceful art.

-We’re taking a trip down south and east a little way to the small town of Pahala.
-This area is known for its black sand beaches and abundant wilderness, fuelled by the warm sunny days and nightly rainfall that is common on this side of the island.
+Leaving Kona, we’re taking a trip down south to the small town of Pahala.
+This area is known for its black sand beaches and abundant wilderness, fueled by the warm sunny days and nightly rainfall that is common on this side of the island.
 On one of our first days spent here we’ll be learning all about Hawaiian culture and traditions as well as getting active and taking in the landscape.
 From making beautiful and delicate leis from the local trees to exploring the vast Volcano National Park, it’ll be an eye opening and inspiring few days in this South East town.

-We’re back at our Kona base for our last few days on Hawai’i Island.
-Time to test our newfound skills on a surfboard maybe or just catch up on rest and reflection after what has been an incredible 42 day adventure in Hawaii.
+Time to test our newfound skills on a surfboard or just catch up on rest and reflection after what has been an incredible 42-day adventure in Hawaii.